Merida, Mexico

 When we asked expats and global nomads about their social experiences in Merida, they replied:

 "Merida is a wonderful place to live.
 It is hot from spring to winter, and it does get wind and rain and some flooding in some parts from tropical storms, but it is a very safe place to live.
-And the people are wonderful," remarked one expat in Merida.
+And the people are wonderful," wrote one expat living in Merida.

 What advice to expats in Merida have about housing?